Redace10/Pokedex/README.md

 This project is still a work in progress.

-Planning to improve the accuracy of the model by tweaking hyperparameters, add more types of Pokemon datasets, adding a label for "not a Pokemon", and publishing this on the Google Play Store.
+Planning to improve the accuracy of the model by tweaking hyperparameters and adding a label for "not a Pokemon".
+Also planning to add more types of Pokemon datasets to complete the first generation pokedex.
+[MAYBE] publishing this on the Google Play Store.

 # How to Run:
 If you are interested in running this application, you need to run the command